quertt/zotero-keyword-highlighter/README.md

 ## Requirements

-- Zotero 7.0 or later (tested on Zotero 8)
+- Zotero 8.0 or later
 - Windows, macOS, or Linux

 ## Building from source